jitu-behera/Bidder.Activities/README.md

 Install cosmos-db emulator from here https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21

-Then  create database with the name bidder-registration

-Then create new container with the name bidderdata and partitionKey with partitionKey.
+Then  create database with the name buyer-registrations Then create new container with the name buyerdata and partitionKey with partitionKey.

 And Insert a record like below as it depends on existing data
 ```
 {